wlh18/javascript-1/ReadMe.md

 Beginning with ES6, we were given new ways to declare variables.
 We no longer have to use the `var` keyword and can instead declare variables using the `let` keyword and the `const` keyword.
 While `const` and `let` have unique properties that make them unique from `var`.

 For example, `let` and `const` are block scoped, unlike `var`, which is "hoisted" when javascript files are run.
-Don't worry about hoisting for now, it will be covered later.
+Don't worry about what hoisting is for now, it will be covered later in your course.
 Just know that `let` and `const` are block scoped, while `var` is not.

 `const` is also unique from `let` and `var` in that it is unchangeable (for the most part).
 Once a datatype has been assigned to a `const` variable, the datatype cannot be redefined.
 Attempting to do so would result in a code breaking error.